 BioAstin® is sold primarily as a packaged consumer product through Nutrex Hawaii to natural product distributors, retailers and online channels, or directly to consumers.
 It is also sold in liquid lipid form as a raw ingredient to dietary supplement manufacturers, health food formulators and cosmetic manufacturers.
 BioAstin® gelcaps are sold in bulk quantities to international distributors.
-In 2012, we began selling our 12 milligram BioAstin® consumer product and in fiscal 2016 we introduced vegetarian formulas of both 4 and 12 milligram consumer products.
+In 2012, we began selling our 12 milligram BioAstin® consumer product and in fiscal 2016, we introduced vegetarian formulas of both 4 and 12 milligram consumer products.
+In fiscal 2021, we introduced BioAstin® water dispersible powder in 1% and 2% concentrations for worldwide bulk sales.
+This powder can be dissolved in hot or cold water, ready-to-drink beverages, such as teas, fruit juices or carbonated beverages, as well as incorporated into powder mixes, due to its neutral flavor profile.

 BioAstin® competes directly with similar products marketed by other manufacturers including Fuji Chemical of Japan, Algatechnologies of Israel and BGG of China.
-In the general category of nutritional supplements, BioAstin® also competes with a variety of vitamins, dietary supplements and other antioxidant products available to consumers.
-The nutritional products market is highly competitive and includes international, national, regional and local producers and distributors, many of whom have greater resources than we have, and many of whom offer a greater variety of products.
+In the general category of dietary supplements, BioAstin® also competes with a variety of vitamins, dietary supplements and other antioxidant products available to consumers.
+The dietary supplement products market is highly competitive and includes international, national, regional and local producers and distributors, many of whom have greater resources than we have, and many of whom offer a greater variety of products.